 The pan is also resistant to warping, which adds to the longevity of the cake pan.
 Even years later, you’ll be churning out even, attractive cakes.
 (And, if it doesn’t, the pan is backed by a lifetime warranty.)

-There’s little room for error when you’re making something as special as a wedding cake, but this three-layered set from Wilton will help you tackle the ambitious project with minimal fuss.
+There’s little room for error when you’re making something as special as a wedding cake, but this three-layered set from HiWare will help you tackle this sort of ambitious project with minimal fuss.
 It comes with three differently sized nonstick springform pans (4-inch, 7-inch, and 9-inch) that make it easy to remove each layer without damage.
-(Cleanup is a breeze, too.)
 As a bonus, you’ll also get an icing spatula to help spread the frosting evenly and an icing smoother for creating beautiful designs.

 Because each pan is made with durable carbon steel that resists warping and can withstand temperatures up to 450 degrees, the set is built to last—no matter how many cakes you have in your future.

 Material: Nonstick coated carbon steel | Oven Maximum: 450 degrees | Dishwasher Safe: No

 Best Square: Simply Calphalon Nonstick 8-Inch Square Cake Pan

 Can be hard to grip with oven mitts